Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-If a draught can be felt from unreasonable gaps or holes or holes, it requirements to be closed.
+If a draught can be felt from unreasonable gaps or holes, it needs to be closed.

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections